 Note that (like in Boston where we live), the subway has occasional mask-less homeless people, sometimes passed out (and sometimes coughing all over the station).
-It seemed usually straightforward to keep distance or go to another car, but if you’re particularly Covid squeamish, you might not want to venture to urban areas quite yet.
+It seemed usually straightforward to keep distance or go to another car, but if you’re particularly Covid squeamish, you will want to consider your travel plans carefully and might not want to venture to urban areas quite yet.

 One aspect that we didn’t think about was the hotel elevator, which was a bit more packed than we would have liked (there was a sign in the lobby suggesting one group per elevator, but it was laughably impractical), but sometimes you grin and bear it.

 Be aware that many travelers are supposed to fill our a NY Traveller’s Health Form, but as residents of a bordering state, we were exempt.

 It’s hard to covey the feeling of the city with pictures in a post.
 We spent much of the time just walking, resting, and exploring outside.

 We arrived Friday night, and spent some time outside around our place in midtown.
 Times Square on Friday was somewhat emptier than I expected, though the same time on Saturday night was sufficiently full that it almost felt like 2019.
 We did trek on Friday to Hudson Yards as well, hoping to do the High Line path, but learned that it now has limited opening hours and require reservations.